-Calvary’s National Leadership Team is led by the National Chief Executive Officer Martin Bowles who is supported by eleven National Directors.
+Calvary’s National Leadership Team is led by the National Chief Executive Officer Martin Bowles.

-The National Leadership Team represents each of the four Service streams: Public Hospitals; Private Hospitals; Aged Care and Retirement Communities; and Community Care (previously known as Silver Circle); as well as our support services of Mission, Finance, Human Resources, Clinical Services and Legal, Governance and Risk.
+The National Leadership Team represents Strategy and Service Development; two service streams: Hospitals and Aged and Community Care Services (ACCS); as well as support services including Mission, Finance, Human Resources, Clinical Services and Legal, Governance and Risk.

-Each Executive is responsible for delivering on our strategic plan and strategy for the four streams.
+Each Executive is responsible for delivering on Calvary’s Strategic Intent.

 National Chief Executive Officer

 Martin Bowles AO PSM is the National Chief Executive Officer of Calvary Health Care (Australia), responsible for more than 18,000 staff and volunteers, 14 Public and Private Hospitals, 72 Retirement and Aged Care Facilities and a national network of Community Care Centres.

 Martin joined Calvary in November 2017 following an exemplary 40 year public service career spanning a diverse portfolio of industry sectors in the Commonwealth, Queensland and New South Wales Governments.

 In the Australian Government, Martin was Deputy Secretary in the Department of Defence and then Climate Change, and then Secretary of the Department of Immigration and Border Protection.
 Martin’s last appointment was as Secretary of Health from October 2014 to September 2017.